TL-X-org/TL-V_Projects/README.md

   - Adding JavaScript editing support within the TL-Verilog mode for Code Mirror (used by Makerchip) for `\viz` blocks
   - Improved support for M4 editing in TL-Verilog mode for Code Mirror.
   - GitHub support for TL-Verilog

+## EDA Microservices

+Makerchip currently supports simulation of Verilog and TL-Verilog code.
+It is expanding to support logic synthesis and other physical flows as well as support for other HDLs.
+This project will provide various microservices that run open-source eda tools that can be incorporated into Makerchip.

+  **Required skills**
+    - Open-source EDA
+    - Cloud development